yasbir-singh/beerTempMonitor/README.md

 # firstClass.java
 * FirstClass.java is our main class which contains the main function:
 * User has to first put the total number of different beer the truck is going to carry, and then put minimum and maximum values of temperature respectively.
+* Please enter 5 as different number of beer as out data1.txt file is prepared accouding to the example in the problem statement i.e ( different type of beer = 5)

 # beerType.java